PythonDataScience24/group_27_moovie_recom/README.md

 6. Remove lines 294-297 in `MovieRecom\env\Lib\site-packages\kivy_garden\matplotlib\backend_kivy.py`

 ## Usage
+1. Enter the `MovieRecom` folder.
+2. Run the program with `py .\main.py`.

-1. Input movies you have watched along with ratings using the provided interface.
+3. Input movies you have watched along with ratings using the provided interface.
-2. Optionally specify your favorite genres, actors, or directors.
+4. Optionally specify your favorite genres, actors, or directors.
-3. Receive personalized movie recommendations based on your input.
+5. Receive personalized movie recommendations based on your input.
-4. Explore visualizations to analyze trends in your movie preferences.
+6. Explore visualizations to analyze trends in your movie preferences.